FHanus/ESP-IDF-Notes/ESP-IDF C Programming Notes/README.md

 # ✨ ESP-IDF Project Structure
 The following text demostrates recommended project structure for ESP-IDF programming.
 Refer to the examples for further understanding in context.
 ### Recommended folder structure
+This is the recommended folder structure of a ESP-IDF project.
+Note that every file/folder has an explanation next to it.

     .
     ├── .devcontainer            # Docker config, ignore - gets created automatically ├── .vscode                  # VS Code config files, ignore - gets created automatically